UK urged to sign the Optional Protocol on a Communications Procedure

 Date: 10th December 2019

-Category: UNCRC Optional Protocols and General Comments, Communications (Optional Protocol 3)
+Category: UNCRC Optional Protocols and General Comments, Optional protocol on a communications procedure

 Child Rights Connect, together with the UN Committee on the Rights of the Child and the Special Representative of the Secretary General on Violence against Children have sent letters to the countries who have still not ratified all Optional Protocols to the UN Convention on the Rights of the Child (UNCRC), including the UK.